dropbox/dropbox-sdk-rust/README.md

    Rust doesn't have these paradigms, so instead this SDK represents polymorphic parent structs as enums, and the inherited fields are put in all variants.
 See `dropbox_sdk::files::Metadata` for an example.
- * The `error_chain` crate is used to generate a composite Error type for request errors, network I/O errors, and so on.
-This crate is deprecated, and so the implementation of this type will need to be changed at some point.
  * This crate only supports synchronous I/O. Eventually we probably want to support async I/O, which will require making incompatible changes to the types returned by routes.
 This should probably wait until the futures